imwiththou/imwiththou.github.com/README.md

 ### What is Vagus?

 <quote>
+  *Vagus*

+  (/ˈveɪɡəs/ vay-gəs)

-  Vagus (/ˈveɪɡəs/ vay-gəs), also called pneumogastric nerve, is one of the 12 cranial nerves.
+  Also known as pneumogastric nerve, is one of the 12 cranial nerves.
 </quote>

 Vagus can be interpreted as "walking without goals, wondering" as well.